- Corps Story: Adapting to Change – Civic Works’ Real Food Farm Helps Its Community in a Major Way

 Young adult crews from Northwest Youth Corps spent the day serving on different projects in Oregon and Washington.
 Crew 27 spent the day serving in the Deschutes National Forest building a new section of trail to the summit of Mount Bachelor.
 Crew 29 spent the day conducting 430 feet of wildlife fence enhancements at John Day National Monument.
 In Washington, Crew 28 spent the day with Thurston County – Chambers’ Drainage District where they performed annual maintenance on the lakes drainage that was irrigated in 1923 to allow for farming in the communities surrounding Olympia, WA.

 Why no masks?
-Our teams, once assembled, operate as a family unit.
-We built our protocols to protect them from outside their team, not each other.
+NYC teams, once assembled, operate as a family unit.
+The Corps built protocols to protect Corpsmembers from people outside their team, not each other.